Learning Outcomes

 Legal Encumbrances: Covenants, Easements, and Third-Party Rights

-- Restrictive covenants limiting use or alterations
+- Restrictive covenants limiting use, trading style, hours, signage, alterations or development

 Key Term: restrictive covenant